rhobro/gorchitect/README.md

 ### Installation

-- `go build -i gorchitect.go` to compile the program (run `go install -i gorchitect.go` or move the binary to your PATH to make it accessible from anywhere)
+- `go build -i gorchitect.go` to compile the program.
+- `go install -i gorchitect.go` to compile and move the binary to your PATH to make it accessible from anywhere.

 ### Usage